 I studied English and History at the universities of Graz, Sussex, and Vienna.
 In 2011, I completed my PhD thesis on the reception of Oscar Wilde’s works on twentieth-century Viennese stages as part of the research project “Weltbühne Wien – World Stage Vienna” and was awarded my doctoral degree under the auspices of the Austrian Federal President (promotio sub auspiciis praesidentis rei publicae).
 I subsequently held positions as a lecturer in English Literature and Culture in the University of Vienna’s English Department and as a senior research and teaching associate in the English Department at the University of Zurich, Switzerland.
 I was a Visiting Research Fellow at the Moore Institute for Research in the Humanities, NUI Galway; a Visiting Scholar at the Oxford Centre for Life-Writing; and have been holding long-standing research associations with the University of Oxford’s English Faculty and The Oxford Research Centre in the Humanities (TORCH).

 In 2014, I was awarded an Erwin Schrödinger Research Fellowship by the FWF Austrian Science Fund to undertake postdoctoral research at the University of Oxford, which laid the groundwork for a larger project, dedicated to exploring the intersections of “Art and Action: Literary Celebrity and Politics.”
-This three-year-project (2018-2021) is funded through the Hertha Firnberg Fellowship by the FWF Austrian Science Fund and is conducted in collaboration with the Oxford Centre for Life-Writing (OCLW) at Wolfson College, University of Oxford.
+This three-year-project (2018-2021) was funded through the Hertha Firnberg Fellowship by the FWF Austrian Science Fund and was conducted in collaboration with the Oxford Centre for Life-Writing (OCLW) at Wolfson College, University of Oxford.

 My research interests include literary celebrity and authorship, life-writing, cultural transfer and reception, literary networks and cosmopolitanism, and, very broadly, the literature and culture of the Victorian Age and the Fin de Siècle.
 I have lectured and published widely on the British and European reception of Oscar Wilde.
 My monograph, Oscar Wilde in Vienna: Pleasing and Teasing the Audience, was published with Brill Rodopi in 2018.